jango-blockchained/advanced-homeassistant-mcp/README.md

   - Automation and scene listings
   - Dashboard summaries with current home status

+- 🛠️ **24 Comprehensive Tools**: Full device control and smart automation
+  - See [Complete Tools Reference](docs/TOOLS_REFERENCE.md) for all available tools
+  - Device control, automation, system management, and smart features
+  - Natural language to Home Assistant API translation

 ---

 ## 🎯 Example Commands

 Once integrated, your AI assistant can understand commands like:

+**Device Control:**
 > "Turn off all lights in the bedroom"
 > "Set the thermostat to 72°F"
-> "Activate the movie scene"
-> "What's the current temperature in the living room?"
-> "Notify everyone that dinner is ready"
 > "Play music on the living room speaker"
 > "Open the garage door"
 > "Lock all doors"
 > "Start the robot vacuum"
 > "Set the bedroom fan to 50%"

+**Automation & Scenes:**
+> "Activate the movie scene"
+> "Trigger the morning routine automation"
+> "Show me all my automations"

+**Information & Monitoring:**
+> "What's the current temperature in the living room?"
+> "Show me all unavailable devices"
+> "Which lights are currently on?"

+**Notifications:**
+> "Notify everyone that dinner is ready"
+> "Send an alert to my phone"

+**Smart Maintenance:**
+> "Check my Home Assistant health"
+> "Find orphaned or unavailable devices"
+> "Analyze my light usage patterns"
+> "Show me my energy consumption"
+> "Which devices have low battery?"

+**Smart Scenarios:**
-> "Arm the alarm in away mode"
+> "I'm leaving home, activate away mode"
+> "Are any windows open with heating on?"
+> "Check for energy-wasting issues"
+> "Turn off everything, I'm going on vacation"
+> "What can I do to save energy?"

 You can also use prompts for guided assistance:
 > "Help me set up a morning routine"
 > "Show me energy saving tips"
 > "How do I control my media players?"

 ---